-Israel to withdraw from UNESCO before 2018
+Israel To Withdraw From UNESCO Before 2018

-“Over the weekend I instructed the Foreign Ministry to withdraw from UNESCO.”
+“Those who do not want a solution to the conflict are the Palestinians,” Netanyahu said, referring to a statement by Palestinian President Mahmoud Abbas that he would not work with the U.S. on any peace process. (dpa/NAN)

-The post Israel to withdraw from UNESCO before 2018 appeared first on Premium Times Nigeria.
+The post Israel To Withdraw From UNESCO Before 2018 appeared first on leadership.ng.

 Do you have something awesome to share with the world?
 Click here to share